-The composition of the portfolios of financial instruments broken down into three levels of fair value remained stable in 2020 and 2019.
+The composition of the portfolios of financial instruments broken down into three levels of fair value remained stable in 2021 and 2020.
 To this end, it is noted that Level 2 includes only over-the-counter derivative contracts which, due to their characteristics, are not quoted on regulated markets.
-Valuation parameters did not become observable on the market for the equity instruments of Level 3 nor were there a sufficient number of market transactions to allow their reclassification to Level 2.
-In 2019, transitions to and from level 3 had taken place for some contracts.